Nikkorex: Nikkorex 35 II

 The Nikkorex 35 II introduced in 1962, was a revision of the Nikkorex.
 The Citizen shutter was replaced with a more reliable Seikosha SLV shutter assembly, and the corners of the body were rounded to give a more comfortable grip.
 The name "NIKKOREX" was also printed on the front of the meter lens.

-Nikkorex F
+Nikkorex F / Nikkor J

 The Nikkorex F, introduced in 1962, was the second interchangeable-lens SLR sold by Nikon, but it was manufactured by Mamiya.

 Along with dropping the leaf shutter design of the other Nikkorex products, the Nikkorex F was the first production camera to use the Copal Square shutter, a rugged design used in many future cameras by Nikon and other manufacturers.
 The shutter also offered a faster flash sync speed of 1/125th of a second compared to the Nikon F. Along with a different shutter, the Nikkorex F used a hinged back for more convenient film loading.

 In 1965, the first of the Nikkormat series was introduced, a Nikon-built amateur market camera using a Copal Square shutter.
 The Nikkorex F was discontinued in 1966, and Mamiya sold the design to Ricoh, which produced the related Ricoh Singlex and Sears SL11.

+The same camera was also exported, with the name Nikkor J on the body, to Germany.